-If you are a veteran translator, MTPE probably feels like a step backward—lower rates, more cognitive load, and less creative joy.
-I get it; I fiercely resisted it, too.
+If you are a veteran translator, MTPE might feel like a step backward: lower rates, more cognitive load, and less creative joy.
+I fiercely resisted it myself.

 Deliver What Clients Really Want